ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 * Higher than 2 sec to try to avoid causing loss for a long enough time to allow Reno flow with RTT=30ms to get 25Mbps (4K video) throughput.
-For this workload, given the Reno sawtooth that raises cwnd from roughly BDP to 2\*BDP, one SMSS per round trip,  the inter-bandwidth-probe time must be at least:
+For this workload, given the Reno sawtooth that raises C.cwnd from roughly BDP to 2\*BDP, one C.SMSS per round trip,  the inter-bandwidth-probe time must be at least:
   BDP \* RTT = 25Mbps \* .030 sec / (1514 bytes) \* 0.030 sec = 1.9secs

 * Lower than 3 sec to ensure flows can start probing in a reasonable amount